Frequently Asked Questions

 What is agent-to-agent commerce in B2B?

-Agent-to-agent commerce in B2B refers to commercial transactions executed between a buyer's AI agent and a seller's AI agent.
-Research, negotiation, contracting, and transaction are handled machine-to-machine, with human sign-off retained only where it materially matters (e.g., legal or strategic decisions).
+Agent-to-agent commerce in B2B refers to transactions executed between a buyer's AI agent and a seller's AI agent.
+Research, negotiation, contracting, and transaction are handled machine-to-machine, with human sign-off retained only where it materially matters.
+This model streamlines B2B transactions and reduces manual intervention.
 Source

 How does agent-to-agent commerce work?

-What are the four stages of agent-to-agent commerce adoption?
+What are the four stages of agent-to-agent commerce evolution?

-The four stages are: 1) Agent-readable (agents extract facts from pages), 2) Agent-answerable (agents get governed answers), 3) Agent-negotiable (agents negotiate terms within policy), and 4) Agent-transactional (agents close deals).
+The four stages are: 1) Agent-readable (agents extract facts from pages), 2) Agent-answerable (agents get governed answers to questions), 3) Agent-negotiable (agents negotiate terms and pricing within policy), and 4) Agent-transactional (agents close deals).
+Each stage builds on the previous, and skipping stages is not recommended.
 Source

 What traditional B2B processes change with agent-to-agent commerce?

 Processes like RFPs, pricing PDFs, quote-to-cash cycles, and discovery calls are compressed into agent interactions.
 For example, a 5-week quote-to-cash cycle can become a 5-minute agent negotiation.
+The RFP becomes a structured query, and pricing is a live interface queried by buyer agents.
 Source

 What stays human in agent-to-agent commerce?

-Human involvement remains for final contract sign-off, strategic deals, first-time security and compliance reviews, legal escalation, and relationship management.
+Human involvement remains for final contract sign-off on new vendor relationships, strategic deals, first-time security and compliance reviews, legal escalation, regulatory review, and relationship management.
+High-stakes, low-frequency transactions stay human-led.
 Source

 What doesn't stay human in agent-to-agent commerce?

-Renewals, configuration changes, expansion within existing relationships, comparison among standardized offers, and procurement from pre-approved vendors are handled by agents.
+Renewals, configuration changes within agreed terms, expansion within existing relationships, comparison among standardized offers, and procurement from pre-approved vendor lists are handled by agents.
+High-frequency, low-novelty transactions move to agent-to-agent commerce.
 Source

 Why is agent-to-agent commerce important for B2B companies now?

 Infrastructure decisions made in 2026 determine whether a company can participate in agent-to-agent commerce by 2028.
-Building a live agent interaction layer now provides a foundation for future stages and avoids data and architectural deficits.
+Building a live agent interaction layer now provides a foundation for future negotiation and transaction capabilities, avoiding data and architectural deficits.
 Source

-Key protocols include MCP (Anthropic's Model Context Protocol), A2A (Google's Agent-to-Agent), and NLWeb (Microsoft's natural-language web standard).
-Commerce-specific standards for identity, payment, and contracts are emerging through industry consortia.
+Key protocols include MCP (Anthropic's Model Context Protocol), A2A (Google's Agent-to-Agent), NLWeb (Microsoft's natural-language web addressing), and emerging commerce standards for payment, identity, and contracts.
+These protocols shipped in 2025-2026 and are foundational for agent interactions.
 Source

 How is agent-to-agent commerce different from APIs?

-APIs require human integration for each buyer-seller pair.
-Agent-to-agent commerce is open-ended: buyer and seller agents negotiate without prior integration, using shared protocols and natural language.
-APIs are point-to-point; agent-to-agent is many-to-many.
+APIs require human integration for each buyer-seller pair and are point-to-point.
+Agent-to-agent commerce is open-ended, allowing negotiation without prior integration using shared protocols and natural language.
+It enables many-to-many interactions.
 Source

 When will agent-to-agent commerce be mainstream in B2B?

-Stage 3 (agent-negotiable) is plausible by 2027 to 2028 for SaaS renewals and standardized commodity purchases.
-Full Stage 4 (agent-transactional) for net-new deals is more likely between 2028 and 2030, with adoption gated by legal, identity, and compliance standards.
+Stage 3 (agent-negotiable) is plausible by 2027-2028 for SaaS renewals and standardized commodity purchases.
+Full Stage 4 (agent-transactional) for net-new deals is likely between 2028 and 2030, with adoption gated by legal, identity, and compliance standards.
 Source

 Which industries will see agent-to-agent commerce first?

-Industries expected to adopt agent-to-agent commerce first include SaaS (especially usage-based pricing models), digital advertising, cloud infrastructure, and B2B commodity supplies.
-Regulated industries such as healthcare, financial services, and defense will lag by 2 to 3 years.
+Industries such as SaaS (especially usage-based pricing), digital advertising, cloud infrastructure, and B2B commodity supplies will see agent-to-agent commerce first.
+Regulated industries like healthcare, financial services, and defense will lag by 2-3 years.
 Source

 What is Salespeak.ai and how does it relate to agent-to-agent commerce?

-Salespeak.ai is an AI-powered sales agent platform that transforms websites into real-time, 24/7 sales experts.
-It engages prospects, qualifies leads, and guides them through their buying journey.
-Salespeak's infrastructure is designed to support agent-driven interactions, making it agent-ready for the evolving agent-to-agent commerce paradigm.
+Salespeak.ai is an AI-powered sales agent that transforms websites into real-time, 24/7 sales experts.
+It enables agent-to-agent commerce by providing intelligent, personalized conversations, qualifying leads, and guiding buyers through their journey.
+Salespeak is architected to support agent-driven interactions and protocols.
 Source

-Salespeak.ai offers 24/7 engagement, expert-level conversations, CRM integration, actionable insights, and real-time adaptive Q&A. It is designed to support agent-driven sales processes and aligns with the modern buyer's journey.
+Salespeak.ai offers 24/7 engagement, expert-level conversations, CRM integration, actionable insights, real-time adaptive Q&A, deep product training, and seamless integration with platforms like Salesforce, Pardot, and HubSpot.
 Source

-Salespeak.ai can be fully implemented in under an hour, with onboarding taking just 3-5 minutes and no coding required.
-Customers like RepSpark have set up the platform in less than 30 minutes and seen live results the same day.
+Salespeak.ai can be fully implemented in under an hour.
+Onboarding takes just 3-5 minutes, with no coding required.
+Customers like RepSpark set up the platform in less than 30 minutes and saw live results the same day.
 Source

 What security and compliance certifications does Salespeak.ai have?

 Salespeak.ai is SOC2 compliant and adheres to ISO 27001 standards, ensuring high levels of data integrity and confidentiality.
-Source
+For more details, visit the Trust Center.

 Who is the target audience for Salespeak.ai?

-Salespeak.ai targets CMOs, demand generation leaders, and RevOps leaders at mid-to-large B2B enterprises, especially SaaS, AI, and technical product companies with high inbound traffic and low conversion rates.
+Salespeak.ai is designed for CMOs, Demand Generation Leaders, RevOps Leaders, and mid-to-large B2B enterprises, especially SaaS, AI, or technical product companies.
+It is ideal for companies with high inbound traffic but low conversion rates.
 Source

 What pain points does Salespeak.ai solve?